E.ON Energy Fund: How to Apply in 2022

-The EON Energy Fund is a debt support fund created by the Big Six energy provider to help its customers reduce their arrears on gas and electricity bills.
-It also finances the replacement of your faulty household white goods, such as washing machines, cookers and fridge-freezers.
+The E.ON Energy Fund is a debt support fund created by the energy provider to help its customers reduce their arrears on gas and electricity bills.
+It also finances the replacement of faulty household white goods, such as washing machines, cookers and fridge-freezers.
 You can even get help to fund a boiler replacement.
 However, strict criteria apply to get it.
 Find out here what those are to get financial help.

-A few UK energy suppliers offer the Energy Fund.
+A few UK energy suppliers offer their own versions of an energy fund.
 However, they don't all have the same eligibility criteria to get it.
-Below you'll find out what the Energy Fund is for and EON's strict rules that you must fulfil to receive the money.
+Below, Read on to find out if you're eligible and how to apply.

-EON aims to help its most vulnerable customers around four main areas that contribute to fuel poverty in the UK.
-Below we've set out what they are.
+E.ON aims to help its most vulnerable customers around four main areas that contribute to fuel poverty in the UK.
+Below, we've set out what these are.

 1. Clear unpaid energy bills

 Falling into arrears creates anxiety as overdue energy bill reminders continue to be sent to you until they're paid off.
 If you can identify with this, then the E.ON Energy Fund can work with you to help pay off any current or final fuel bill arrears.

 2. Replace faulty white goods for free

 Higher than average energy bills are symptomatic of faulty household white goods.
 These tend to use more energy than they should.
 The E.ON Energy Fund can be used to finance their replacement free of charge.
 You may be able to receive energy-efficient appliances that use less electricity than before, thus lowering your bills.

 A faulty boiler can be a principal source of energy wastage, which can hike up your gas bills unnecessarily.
 As boilers are expensive to replace, E.ON won't offer to replace it free of charge as it does with your faulty white goods.
 Instead, you will have to pay £395 and the rest will be covered by E.ON under their Affordable Warmth Scheme.
 Find out more about this below.